plurid/deon/README.md

 #### Typing

-In order to handle the typing of the `deon` parsed data the `typer` can be used, which handles the typing in the standard `JavaScript`/`TypeScript` fashion, or the `customTyper` can be used, which requires a `typingFunction`.
+In order to handle the typing of the `deon` parsed data the `typer` can be used, which handles the typing in the standard `JavaScript`/`TypeScript` fashion, or the `customTyper` can be used, which requires an aditional, custom `typing` function.

 ``` typescript
 import Deon, {